 Short Steel: Includes all ferrous steel items.
 Must be cut into 2 foot by 18 inch or smaller pieces and be 3/16 of an inch thick or thicker to receive full purchase value.
 Examples: nuts, bolts and hardened steel.
 Items not allowed are galvanized, chrome, sealed containers (includes differentials without holes in the cover), alloys, and pinched pipe.

-Mixed Cast: Includes cast iron items such as cast iron sinks and bath tubs, some gears, and older farm equipment.
+Mixed Cast: Includes cast iron items such as some gears, and older farm equipment.
+Porcelain (NO unbreakable or machine).
 Cast iron breaks.
 It does not bend or dent.